izzziz/izzNews/README.md

 ## Concepts used to make Application.

+- Creating classes and stuctrues
-- Multiple View Controllers : MVC Design Pattern
+- Implement the Multiple View Controllers : MVC Design Pattern
+- The model is retrieving the JSON data and decoded it into article structs
+- Set the tableview as the Delegate and DataSource
+- Created a DetailViewController with the associated web view
 - Working with Applications Programmatic Integration (APIs)
-- JSON Parsing the API.
+- JSON Parsing the API
-- Using a Cache Manager to store the images so we dont need to download the images multiple times.
+- Using a Cache Manager to store the images so we dont need to download the images multiple times